What To Know Before Entering Couple Therapy

 Don't Wait Too Long

-If you are entering counseling because one or the other of you already want a divorce or separation, then it is likely too late for marriage counseling to be effective at preventing separation.
 Many couples wait far too long to try counseling, and the initial problems or complaints have become numerous.
 The gap between the partners has become too wide and it is more difficult than it has to be.

-Couple therapy is much more effective when you seek help as soon as you recognize a problem the two of you can't solve together without assistance.
+Couple therapy is much more effective when you seek help as soon as you recognize a problem the two of you can't solve.
 Now that you understand more about how relationship counseling works reach out to a marriage counseling professional who can help you and your partner.